What is mold?

 A second theory is that increased pollution has caused allergens to worsen over time.
 Not only does pollution directly cause those suffering from allergies to have worse symptoms by irritating lungs and nasal passages, but also affects the allergens directly.
 According to the EPA, Texas has consistently had the highest carbon dioxide emissions from fossil fuel combustion since 1990.
 Texas produces over twice as many CO2 emissions as California, the second highest producing state.

-Alternaria alternata, produces significantly more spores when in an area with high CO2.
+One of the most common fungus known to trigger allergic reactions, Alternaria alternata, produces significantly more spores when in an area with high CO2.
 Increased temperatures also increase spore production as well.

 How to prevent mold allergies?